the-reefshark/tp/docs/UserGuide.md

 </div>

 ### 5.10 Moving a bug : `move`
+(by Phong)

-Whether you begin to work on a bug, finish fixing one or plan to solve it later, you can use `move` command to update your progress on dealing with that bug.
+Whether you begin to work on a bug, finish fixing one or plan to solve it later, you can use `move` to update your progress on dealing with that bug.

 Format: `move INDEX (c/COLUMN) s/STATE`